 But that is completely arbitrary because it requires you to believe, without any evidence, that the exposome is causing Alzheimer's but wealth is preventing it.
 The city exposome is the city exposome, all the money in the world did not prevent the Black Plague from getting you and neither will it prevent you from ambient trace particulate matter or street lights, if that is what we are to believe causes Alzheimer's.

 Were this exposome claim to catch on - here's hoping Moms Across America doesn't get Eric Lipton of the New York Times to claim it's related to vaccines - there is no limit to what could be linked this way.
 It requires no evidence because it is Magic Rock Thinking.

 Here is an example of Magic Rock Thinking via that esteemed science outlet "The Simpsons", season 7, episode 23; "Much Apu About Nothing."(1)

 HOMER: Well, there's not a bear in sight.
-The Bear Patrol is sure doing its job.
+The Bear Patrol must be working like a charm.

 LISA: That's specious reasoning, Dad.

-LISA: But you don't see any tigers around, do you?
+LISA: But I don't see any tigers around here, do you?